xpto999us/Minidlna-For-Windows-with-Transcoding/README.md

 -Transcode with embedded subtitles, audio track selection and Windows desktop streaming->check new minidlna.conf and dxgi directshow filters at https://github.com/xpto999us/Virtual-Cam3-DXGI-directshow-capture-filter

-a very simple windows gui to start/stop minidlna (minigui.exe).
+a windows gui to configure and start/stop minidlna (minidlna GUI.exe).

 -this version include patches: transcode patch: